telus/tds-community/guide/Community_Backlog.md

 Output:

-- The ticket has a written story
+- The original GitHub ticket has a written story under the _Acceptance criteria_ heading.
+See the [feature template](https://github.com/telus/tds-community/blob/master/.github/ISSUE_TEMPLATE/feature_template.md) as a reference
 - **DPA Developer Approved** label is applied
 - Ticket is moved to _Dev Queue_